-Anyway, I don’t remember planning Chance’s memorial because my family stepped in and took care of ALL of that for me.
-I’m so thankful for them because I truly wasn’t able to.
-I did give my cousins pictures and songs that I wanted played.
+I don’t remember planning Chance’s memorial because my family so thoughtfully stepped in and took care of ALL of that for me.
+I’m so grateful for them because I truly wasn’t able to do anything.
+I was existing at this point.
+I did give my cousins pictures and songs that I wanted played for their services.
 I remember sitting around the kitchen table while we all looked at pictures and videos of her and we just cried while looking through them.
 It was awful.
 My cousin Ronnie made this beautiful slide show with pictures of her and the songs she liked.
-The songs were by Spongebob, the Little Mermaid, Thomas the Train, etc. It was really cute and I look at it sometimes.
-I told them that I wanted her to be escorted out on “Almost There” from the Princess and the Frog movie she loved so much.
-I felt that it was absolute the perfect song to end it.
+The songs were by Spongebob, the Little Mermaid, Thomas the Train, etc. It was really cute and displayed her personality.
+I told them that I wanted her to be escorted out of the church to “Almost There” from the Princess and the Frog movie.
+She loved this movie so much.
+I felt that it was absolutely the perfect song to end it.
 I mean, there’s no perfect song to bury your child to but it was one of her favorites.

 If you trust and believe God, there is nothing bad about the word Amen.
 Actually, it’s the simplest and most straightforward word to say.
 It tells Him that you trust HIM and Him only for the plans He has for you.
 So many things have happened to me since I lost my beautiful baby.
 Things that have completely broken me.
 I’ve been without work.
 I’ve been in bad relationships.
 I’ve lost friends.
 I’ve been sick.
 I’ve been depressed.
 I mean, if you can think it, it has probably happened to me.